TedGoas/Dante/src/posts/2022-08-24-product-design-hiring.md

 ---

-## Obviously all projects aren’t alike, but how do you generally approach new projects?
+## All projects aren’t alike, but how do you generally approach new projects?
 How do you decide where to start?

 This question tells me about a candidate’s framework for approaching design problems.
 How and when do they engage different members of their team?
 How and when do the employ things like research, journey maps, Figma, code, Keynote, data analysis, etc.?
-I often probe a little, asking them to articulate a decision.
-Even when interviewing more senior designers, it’s helpful to know how they approach projects and how they use the tools in their toolbox.
+I often probe a little, asking them to tell me more about a detail they mention.
+Even when interviewing more senior designers, it’s helpful to know how they use the tools in their toolbox.

 I’m hoping to hear that someone is familiar with a wide variety of tools (and knows when to apply them), is an effective collaborator, and knows how to balance speed and thoroughness during a project.